ChatScript/ChatScript/WIKI/ChatScript-Spelling-Marking.md

 replace: ?_kg kilogram -- this separates into full unit name
 replace: ?_kg kilo gram -- this separates into multiword replacement
 ```
+You should use the singular form of the word.
+CS can then do singular or plural as needed.

 When using full unit name subsitution, you need to be careful that your bot
 has only 1 expected meaning. "about 1g" -- is that 1 gram or 1 gravity?
 Also it's a
 good idea to expand to singular forms as that, being canonical, will match more of your patterns.

 The ?_xxx notation also works when the unit measure is not attached to the number.
 Using the first replace above, the input "7 g" will be transformed to "7 gram".

+Note that is the number value is 1, you get the singular word.
+Otherwise you get the plural word.
+If CS does not know how to make the plural, you can add the pair to LIVEDATA/ENGLISH/plurals.txt

+In multiple word substitutions, normally cs pluralizes the last word only.
+But if the substitution is multiple word
+'x per y', CS will pluralize the first word.

 # Emoji
 Emojis are a form of spelling correction.
 You can replace appropriate utf8 emoji words